How can we help you?

 The clipboard history is available in MyOffice Text.
 It can simultaneously store up to ten copied or cut entries.
 Each further entry overwrites the oldest existing entry.

-The clipboard history can be used to copy and paste data from the MyOffice Text to MyOffice Spreadsheet and vice versa.
+The clipboard history can be used to copy and paste data from MyOffice Text to MyOffice Spreadsheet and vice versa.

 Paste data